Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) Shares Sold by Arizona State Retirement System

-Arizona State Retirement System lowered its position in shares of Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) by 6.6% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 6,153 shares of the company’s stock after selling 437 shares during the period.
-Arizona State Retirement System’s holdings in Tabula Rasa HealthCare were worth $308,000 at the end of the most recent quarter.
+Arizona State Retirement System cut its stake in Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) by 6.6% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 6,153 shares of the company’s stock after selling 437 shares during the period.
+Arizona State Retirement System’s holdings in Tabula Rasa HealthCare were worth $308,000 as of its most recent SEC filing.

-Other hedge funds have also recently modified their holdings of the company.
-Eaton Vance Management acquired a new position in shares of Tabula Rasa HealthCare during the first quarter worth $31,000.
-Alpha Paradigm Partners LLC purchased a new stake in Tabula Rasa HealthCare in the first quarter valued at $134,000.
-Mutual of America Capital Management LLC lifted its position in Tabula Rasa HealthCare by 11.7% in the first quarter.
-Mutual of America Capital Management LLC now owns 3,000 shares of the company’s stock valued at $138,000 after acquiring an additional 314 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the stock.
+Advisor Group Holdings Inc. lifted its position in Tabula Rasa HealthCare by 30.3% in the second quarter.
+Advisor Group Holdings Inc. now owns 5,023 shares of the company’s stock valued at $252,000 after acquiring an additional 1,169 shares during the last quarter.
+Baillie Gifford & Co. lifted its position in Tabula Rasa HealthCare by 4.4% in the second quarter.
+Baillie Gifford & Co. now owns 1,056,717 shares of the company’s stock valued at $52,836,000 after acquiring an additional 44,490 shares during the last quarter.
 Emerald Advisers LLC purchased a new stake in Tabula Rasa HealthCare in the second quarter valued at $155,000.
-Finally, Advisor Group Holdings Inc. lifted its position in Tabula Rasa HealthCare by 30.3% in the second quarter.
-Advisor Group Holdings Inc. now owns 5,023 shares of the company’s stock valued at $252,000 after acquiring an additional 1,169 shares during the last quarter.
-Hedge funds and other institutional investors own 79.96% of the company’s stock.
+State of Alaska Department of Revenue lifted its position in Tabula Rasa HealthCare by 2.9% in the second quarter.
+State of Alaska Department of Revenue now owns 15,642 shares of the company’s stock valued at $782,000 after acquiring an additional 434 shares during the last quarter.
+Finally, Principal Financial Group Inc. lifted its position in Tabula Rasa HealthCare by 2.9% in the first quarter.
+Principal Financial Group Inc. now owns 158,951 shares of the company’s stock valued at $7,320,000 after acquiring an additional 4,488 shares during the last quarter.
+79.96% of the stock is owned by hedge funds and other institutional investors.

 A number of equities research analysts recently weighed in on TRHC shares.
 Robert W. Baird started coverage on shares of Tabula Rasa HealthCare in a research report on Thursday, May 27th.
 They issued an “outperform” rating and a $53.00 price target for the company.
-Royal Bank of Canada set a $48.26 price target on shares of Tabula Rasa HealthCare in a research report on Monday, July 12th.
-Finally, Zacks Investment Research cut shares of Tabula Rasa HealthCare from a “hold” rating to a “sell” rating in a research report on Tuesday, August 10th.
+Zacks Investment Research cut shares of Tabula Rasa HealthCare from a “hold” rating to a “sell” rating in a report on Tuesday, August 10th.
+Finally, Royal Bank of Canada set a $48.26 price target on shares of Tabula Rasa HealthCare in a report on Monday, July 12th.
 One analyst has rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, Tabula Rasa HealthCare currently has an average rating of “Hold” and an average target price of $47.81.

 In other news, CEO Calvin H. Knowlton sold 10,000 shares of the stock in a transaction that occurred on Tuesday, June 15th.
 The shares were sold at an average price of $44.25, for a total value of $442,500.00.
 Following the sale, the chief executive officer now directly owns 829,360 shares in the company, valued at $36,699,180.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, COO Michael Greenhalgh sold 2,352 shares of the company’s stock in a transaction that occurred on Thursday, August 5th.
 The shares were sold at an average price of $38.08, for a total transaction of $89,564.16.
 Following the transaction, the chief operating officer now directly owns 166,419 shares in the company, valued at approximately $6,337,235.52.
 The disclosure for this sale can be found here.
 Insiders have sold 29,352 shares of company stock worth $1,345,784 over the last 90 days.
 10.20% of the stock is currently owned by company insiders.